srobo/runbook/docs/competition/matches/match-scoring.md

 There are two score sheets for every match.
 It's likely that there may be a discrepancy between the sheets.
 If that's the case, one match score entry volunteer should speak to the marshals to try to find the correct state.

-If you have any questions, speak to the head match scorer.
-In SR2023 the head match scorer can be called down from the balcony.
+If you have any questions, speak to the competition software co-ordinator.
+In SR2023 the head match scorer can usually be called down from the balcony.

 ### Reporting helpdesk tickets